Updated on March 17th, 2025

 3. Use Six Feet Under

-Silverfish often lay their eggs in hidden, humid locations.
-You definitely won’t find them out in the open very often.
-Spray Six Feet Under Non-Toxic Insect Killer into any cracks and crevices between floorboards and between baseboards and the wall to kill any of these eggs.
-Six Feet Under is an effective non-toxic, kill-on-contact spray that will terminate silverfish eggs.
-If you have wallpaper, carefully inspect it for any peeling, as you may need to apply Six Feet Under where peeling is present, as the silverfish could be living, eating, and laying eggs here.
+Silverfish often lay their eggs in hidden, humid locations and rarely appear in the open.
+Using essential oils to kill silverfish is a natural, effective approach.
+Spray Six Feet Under Plant-Powered Insect Spray into any cracks and crevices between floorboards and baseboards to kill silverfish eggs on contact.
+If you have wallpaper, carefully inspect it for any peeling, as you may need to apply Six Feet Under where peeling is present, as the silverfish could be living, eating and laying eggs here.

 4. Use the Insect Buster

 Fill the Insect Buster with Dust to Dust, a superb alternative to food-grade diatomaceous earth (DE).
-Dust to Dust is a fine-grain, porous, powdery earth substance.
-It is abrasive and easily breaks down an insect's fine layer of exoskeleton or cuticle, which causes said insect (in this case, silverfish) to lose moisture and dehydrate.
-This, in turn, causes death.
+This fine-grain, porous powder is highly abrasive, breaking down an insect's exoskeleton and causing dehydration, which leads to death.

-5. Store all dry goods in air-tight plastic container
+5. Store all dry goods in airtight plastic containers